220725-JavaReact/Nate-Kappler-Code/README.md

 # Nate-Kappler-Code

 Hello there!
-MY name is Nate Kappler and I am soon-to-be software developer that like pancakes and waffles.
+My name is Nate Kappler and I am soon-to-be software developer that enjoys playing video games, watching movies and eating mac and cheese.